wordofwarning/wordofwarning.org/current/2017-worksahead/cassani/index.md

 Box Office Tel: 0161 274 0600 (all tickets booked via Contact only)

 #### Access Information for Works Ahead at Contact
-Age advisory: Tom's work contains imagery that some people may find disturbing, we suggest 14+ (parental/guardian discretion).
+Age advisory: as Tom's work contains imagery that some people may find disturbing, we suggest 14+ (parental/guardian discretion).
 Duration: the double bill lasts up to 2 hours, including an interval.
-Largely spoken English.
+Both works largely spoken English; [Toni-Dee Paul](/current/2017-worksahead/paul)'s work includes vegan friendly food + drink.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 The structure of a trick is imbalanced.<br>Watch everyday actions turn into the impossible.
 "*I place myself in vulnerable situations so we can examine the extremities of collectively constructed truths and lies.
 We will explore moments in time that have never happened and will never happen again.
 Being born at the same time as a tree, holding a stranger’s hand, crying.
 I will expose deceptive techniques, teach how to spot a deception, empty my pockets and disarm myself of any hidden magnets, threads and pulleys.
 Stripping back any physical means of trickery we will explore and expose deception.*"